This is not your typical things to do in Memphis with kids guide.

 I enjoyed this cruise with Memphis River Boats.
 It was a relaxing 90-minutes filled with interesting commentary about the history of Memphis and of past and present Mississippi River life.

-Both educational and entertaining for our kids, and an opportunity to take some close-up photos of the Memphis skyline and bridges as we cruised under them.
+Both educational and entertaining for our kids, and an opportunity to take some close-up photos of the Memphis skyline and bridges as we cruised under them and enjoyed the big river crossing.

 - Adults (ages 18-59) – $20